datawire/ambassador-docs/docs/cloud/latest/authenticating/authenticating.md

 <Alert severity="warning">
   Each Team within Ambassador Cloud is subject to it's own Licenses.
 See  <a href="../subscriptions">Subscriptions</a> for more information.
 </Alert>

+# Creating a Team

+Teams are how you will navigate Ambassador Cloud.
+A Team is where users will sign in within your Organization, clusters will be connected, and give you the ability to use all the features of Ambassador Cloud.

+At first login after you've created an Organization, a Team will be automatically created for you if you've elected to sign in with Google as your identity provider.

+If you elected to use GitHub or GitLab, you will need to select which organization you want to use for your Ambassador Cloud team.
+This organization will be an extra source of truth for granting access to your Ambassador Cloud team.